Datasource files (.datasource)

 Refer to the Kafka Connector, Confluent Connector, or RedPanda Connector documentation for more details.

-Scheduled connectors, such as the S3, BigQuery, and Snowflake connectors, use the following settings:
+The BigQuery and Snowflake connectors use the following settings:

 InstructionRequiredDescription

 IMPORT_SERVICEYesName of the import service to use.
-Valid values are bigquery, snowflake, s3.
+Use bigquery or snowflake.

 IMPORT_SCHEDULEYesCron expression, in UTC time, with the frequency to run imports.
 Must be higher than 5 minutes.
 For example, */5 * * * *.
 Use @auto to sync once per minute when using s3, or @on-demand to only run manually.